UltimateForm/mordhau-rcon-suite/README.md

 #### Admin Boards config commands (.boards)

-- **board_reset**: resets a board, will delete current board message and send a new one, identify the boards by thes names InfoBoard, KillsScoreboard, PlayTimeScoreboard
+- **board_reset**: resets a board, will delete current board message and send a new one, identify the boards by the names InfoBoard, KillsScoreboard, PlayTimeScoreboard
   - usage: `.boards board_reset <board_name>`
-- **announce**: set an announcement to be shown in a sent board, identify the boards by thes names InfoBoard, KillsScoreboard, PlayTimeScoreboard
+- **announce**: set an announcement to be shown in a sent board, identify the boards by the names InfoBoard, KillsScoreboard, PlayTimeScoreboard
   - usage: `.boards announce <board_name> <announcement>`

 #### Admin Db config commands (.db)